flashbots/mev-research/FRP-template.md

 # Consensus Stability Implications of Transaction Fee Structures and Sequencers

- We will study the transaction pricing stuctures and sequencers across a number of protocols.
-We will study both layer one and layer two protocols.
+We will examine cost of sensorship, dominent strategies, and look for consensus stability implications similar to deep reorgs in other protocols.
+We will study avalanche, solana, Algorand, Cosmos, Starknet, and Polygon.
+We will identify trade offs from different sequencers mechanisms and publish a peer reviewed paper with our results.

 Follow this template for new research proposals, removing this text and replacing the *Flashbots Research Proposal Template* title with your proposal's own.
 Open a pull request to submit your proposal, using an abbreviated title in the filename (`proposal-short_title.md`), and put the file under the `FRPs` folder.